 MassBSFj=MolBSFj×MWj (3)

 Where MWj is the molecular weight of model species j (Section 2.1.8).
-The units for MassBSF are grams of model species j per mass of emitted TOG.
+The units for MassBSF are grams of model species j per mass of emitted TOG (or NONHAPTOG if RUN_TYPE is set to INTEGRATE).
 A simplified example using these methods can be found in ./documentation/S2S-Tool_simplified.xlsx.

 Finally, the NMOG fraction for each profile is appended for emissions mass tracking in SMOKE.
 NMOG is calculated as the total organic gas mass fraction, minus methane and minus all species listed in the tbl_tox file if RUN_TYPE is set to INTEGRATE or NOINTEGRATE.